Lukhany0/Password-Manager/README.md

 ## Run code

-To run the program, mysql, tkinter, python3 must be install in the running machine
+To run the program, mysql, tkinter and python3 must be install in the running machine